Summerlin rock the Barfly and tell us about their new album

 The shape of Punk to come is certainly alive-and-well with Summerlin: tonight’s show positively fizzes with an energy and relentless intensity that puts a rather damp and subdued Sunday night crowd to shame.

 Jackson half-jokes that they’re playing all their songs at double-speed tonight so they can finish on time and avoid a parking fine, and throughout the concert, they eschew conventional tropes like verses and choruses, instead just getting steadily faster and louder before collapsing under their own momentum, leading on into the next track with barely a pause for breath.

 Despite the frenzy, the complexity of the band’s sound comes across relatively well.
 Pitched somewhere between Hundred Reasons and a more euphoric Cave In, nearly every line is harmonized by the front three of Lawson, Jackson and guitarist Roo Buxton, and there are almost too many time signatures and riffs to keep track of.

 Glibly dedicated by Jackson to fellow admirers of Indiana Jones, potential single and self-confessed “favourite Summerlin song” United Divided threatens to blow a hole in the back wall of the venue, before the new album’s riff-laden title track brings the show to a close in an ungodly racket.

 When asked about Summerlin’s immediate plans, the reply is to “go out on tour and never come back!”
 They are due to hit Doncaster, Manchester and Glasgow in the next few days, which is hardly a Dylan-esque Never-Ending-Tour scenario, but if the drive and energy demonstrated tonight is anything to go by, you can expect to see them tearing up a venue near you very shortly.

-Watch Summerlin’s You Can’t Burn Out If You’re Not On Fire here
+Watch the video for You Can’t Burn Out if You’re Not on Fire here: